 This former white highland destination also has bragging rights to the title of one of the coldest places in Kenya.
 But you already knew that!
 You may not know that in Limuru exists the longest train tunnel in Kenya, the Buxton Tunnel.

 This infamous tunnel, finished in the 1940s, is part of the legendary Lunatic Express, itself completed in 1901.
-The reason being, the metre-gauge Lunatic Express has had several shifts since its completion over a century ago.
+The reason being that the metre-gauge Lunatic Express has had several shifts since its completion over a century ago.
 One of these shifts happens to be the Buxton Tunnel.

 As I stood here this afternoon, it was years after a major police crackdown had wiped out the gangs that operated in the darkness of this long tunnel.
 Yet even then, I could not bring myself to venture anywhere inside it despite there being no apparent reason for alarm – better to be safe than sorry, I wised myself!